Simon Harris: A savvy politician who has long eyed the role of Irish premier

 After the Irish public voted to liberalise its abortion laws in a 2018 referendum, Mr Harris received praise – and even adoration – by campaigners who viewed him a strong voice for the Yes campaign.

-In the February 2020 general election, Mr Harris was returned on the 15th count and remained as health minister.
+In the February 2020 general election, Mr Harris was returned on the 15th count and remained as a caretaker health minister.

 In the first few months of the Covid-19 pandemic, he urged people to wear face coverings and adhere to new rules, but was also criticised for an absence of planning for nursing homes.